 - Increase in shipping capacity due to completion of construction of new vessels

 - Decrease in shipping capacity due to scrapping of aged vessels

 - Congestion or closure of ports and canals

 Many of the NYK Group’s operations are denominated in foreign currencies, creating the possibility of losses resulting from exchange rate fluctuations.
 To match the currencies in which it generates revenue and pays expenses, the NYK Group conducts hedging transactions, including foreign exchange contracts and currency swaps, to minimize the effects of exchange rate fluctuations.
-When preparing consolidated financial statements, the NYK Group converts the financial statements of its overseas consolidated subsidiaries into yen.
+When preparing consolidated financial statements, the NYK Group converts the financial statements of its consolidated overseas subsidiaries into yen.
 As a result, fluctuations in currency exchange rates could affect the operating performance and financial condition of the NYK Group.

-- Disadvantageous political or economic factors
+- Political or economic factors

 - Government regulations, such as operational or investment permissions, taxes, foreign exchange controls, monopolies, or commercial limitations

 - Joint operations or tie-ups with other companies

 - Social upheaval, such as wars, riots, terrorist acts, piracy, infectious diseases, strikes, and computer viruses

 - Earthquakes, tsunamis, typhoons, and other natural disasters